pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The spirit of liberty is the spirit which is not too sure that it is right."
 --Learned Hand

+"Never attribute to malice that which is adequately explained by stupidity."
+--Hanlon's Razor

 "The next time something happens in your life that makes you angry or afraid or sad, how long will you spend locked in the prison of one of those emotions?
 And what will you do there?
 What indelible mark might you make in your life or in our world on the basis of one of those emotions?"
 --[Sam Harris](https://samharris.org/podcasts/145-information-war/)